 Keeping with the Times

 Over time, what determines whether or not an item is usable changes.
 A great example of this would be buttons.
 Not web buttons.
 Actual clothing buttons.
-See, you may have noticed that women’s clothes have buttons on the right and men’s have clothes on the left.
+See, you may have noticed that great women’s clothes like the ones at DST bomber jacket shop have buttons on the right and men’s have clothes on the left.

 In olden days, men would dress themselves, so they would want to be doing the buttons up with their right hand.
 Women, however, would normally be dressed by a maid or other assistant, so that meant their buttons should be on the right, to be used by someone facing them.